 If connectivity is important to your livelihood, the best advice we can give you is:

 a) Get a Mobile Internet Resource Center subscription; this is how we hear about new deals and technology the moment it comes onto the MIRC radar – and before it goes away.
-Unfortunately, this stuff comes and goes.
+Unfortunately, anything related to mobile connectivity or cellular data devices and plans comes and goes.
+Constantly.
 You need to be in a position to jump on it or lose out.

 Because Brian jumped on MIRC’s advice every time he thought it’d benefit us, we now have plans with every one of the four major US carriers.
 Three of them are unlimited.
 Including our phones (which we don’t need to use as hotspots), our total bill for all carriers is between $150-$200/month.